Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 When you start coaching, your head is packed with information and coaching scripts and you may feel a bit nervous and unsure when it comes to going live with real clients.

 So there are huge benefits in having someone more experienced to hold your hand and give feedback and advice as you get started and, if you need, continuing to be there for you once you are established.

 And knowing you have another qualified, experienced and

 empathic coach who you can check in before and debrief after the

-all so much easier and less confronting.
+session makes those early or tricky sessions so much easier and less confronting.

 Having ongoing coaching supervision or mentoring throughout your coaching career, not necessarily with the same coach, can keep you professionally on track, challenged and up to date.

 Separating the functions of coaching supervision and mentoring may at first seem like

 semantics as they initially appear to be completely interchangeable.